 Editing is expensive, and not everyone can afford a full edit, so I have created the 50 for $250 package deal.
 This package includes development, copyediting, and proofreading for the first 50 pages of your manuscript.

-If you're taking the self publishing path, or just someone who would like some beginning feedback and experience with an editor, the 50 for $250 deal provides a nice middle ground.
-You'll have 50 pages of full edits, and enough feedback to help you with the rest of your manuscript.
+If you're taking the self publishing path, or just someone who would like feedback and experience with an editor, the 50 for $250 deal provides a nice middle ground.
+You'll have 50 pages of full edits to help you with the rest of your manuscript.

 “Madelaine was amazing to work with.
 She was incredibly quick to respond to emails and questions, even with the large time differences between us.